biolab/orange2/docs/reference/rst/Orange.classification.logreg.rst

         List of P-values for beta coefficients, that is, the probability that beta coefficients differ from 0.0.
-The probability is computed from squared Wald Z statistics that is distributed with Chi-Square distribution.
+The probability is computed from squared Wald Z statistics that is distributed with chi-squared distribution.

     .. attribute :: likelihood

-        The probability of the sample (ie. learning examples) observed on the basis of the derived model, as a function of the regression parameters.
+        The likelihood of the sample (ie. learning data) given the fitted model.

     .. attribute :: fit_status

-        Tells how the model fitting ended - either regularly (:obj:`LogRegFitter.OK`), or it was interrupted due to one of beta coefficients escaping towards infinity (:obj:`LogRegFitter.Infinity`)
+        Tells how the model fitting ended, either regularly (:obj:`LogRegFitter.OK`), or it was interrupted due to one of beta coefficients escaping towards infinity
-        or since the values didn't converge (:obj:`LogRegFitter.Divergence`).
-The value tells about the classifier's "reliability"; the classifier itself is useful in either case.
+        (:obj:`LogRegFitter.Infinity`) or since the values did not converge (:obj:`LogRegFitter.Divergence`).

+        Although the model is functional in all cases, it is recommended to inspect whether the coefficients of the model if the fitting did not end normally.

     .. method:: __call__(instance, result_type)